Package-Papers/package-papers.github.io/content/posts/pratt-parsing.md

 Now that we have defined our tokens, we can make a function to match and return an appropriate token given an input string.
 {{< codeblock name= "The tokenizer" >}}
 {{< highlight python >}}

+def isnumber(input: str) -> bool:
+    """
+    Returns true if the input represents an integer or float.
+    """
+    return input.replace(".", "").isdigit()

 def tokenize(input: str) -> Token:
     """
     Given a string, return its relevant token.